converged-computing/htcondor-operator/README.md

 IMAGE_TAG=vanessa/jobset:test make deploy
 ```

-Generate the custom resource definition
+Then (back in the operator directory here) you can generate the custom resource definition

 ```bash
 # Build and push the image, and generate the examples/dist/htcondor-operator-dev.yaml